HomeSpecialties › Cardiology

 How competitive is it?

-Unaccredited time: There's no formal 'unaccredited' tier as in surgery, but in practice cardiology Advanced Training is competitive enough that many do extra unaccredited cardiology/registrar time and research after the Divisional exams to build a competitive CV before a successful application.
-No required or typical number of years is published.
+Unaccredited time: No formal 'unaccredited' tier as in surgery, but many do extra cardiology/registrar time and research after the Divisional exams to build a competitive CV.
+No required number of years is published.

-Sources: RACP — Cardiology Advanced Training, PMCV — 2026–2027 Cardiology Match Rules (positions & process), Department of Health — Cardiology 2016 Factsheet (NHWDS), NSW Health — Physician (Cardiology) workforce modelling (2019 data), Burgess et al. — gender equity in cardiology, Internal Medicine Journal 2020.
+Sources: RACP — Cardiology Advanced Training, PMCV — 2026–2027 Cardiology Match Rules (positions & process), Department of Health — Cardiology 2016 Factsheet (NHWDS), NSW Health — Physician (Cardiology) workforce modelling (2019 data).

 Selection criteria & how to apply